echeran/smile-of-murugan/webbook/chapter03.md

 had virtually ceased to exist.
 In the private collection of Dr. N. P.
 Dikanara Rao, Hyderabad, is found a silver coin with a short bilingual inscription in Prakrit and Tamil.
 The Prakrit text reads (?)
-*vasiți putasa* siri *satakanisa raano*.
+*vasiṭi putasa* siri *satakanisa raano*.
 The script is Brāhmī.
 The meaning is "(The coin) of the king Siri Satakaṇi (Śrī Śātakarṇi) Vasiṭiputa (Vasiṣṭhiputrasya)".
 The Tamil text, also in Brāhmī, reads *vaciṭṭi-* *makanku* tiru *catakaṇiku aracanku.*[^bilingual-coin] This king established himself